 About My Books

 Sometimes people ask me which of my four books they should read first.
-Usually I suggest the The More Beautiful World our Hearts Know is Possible, because it offers a more highly distilled exposition of our society's transition in its deep stories.
+Usually I suggest the most recent, The More Beautiful World our Hearts Know is Possible, because it offers a more highly distilled exposition of our society's transition in its deep stories.

 After reading that you'll know where to go.
 Sacred Economics explores the transition as it applies to the world of money, economy, and gift.
 It has a lot of actual economics along with material on the psychospiritual dimensions of money.
 It starts with the question, "Why does money seem to be a force for injustice and destruction?
 After all, it is just a system of agreements, a story."
 And, "What would a new story, a new system of agreements look like that were aligned with a healing planet?"

 The Ascent of Humanity was where I first articulated the idea of a tide of separation generating a convergence of crises that is giving birth to a new age.
 It traces multiple crises -- ecological, medical, educational, political, and more -- to a common origin.
-It was the culmination of a lifelong quest to answer the question, "What is the origin of the wrongness?" by which I meant the wrongness that seems to permeated every institution of modern civilization.
+It was the culmination of a lifelong quest to answer the question, "What is the origin of the wrongness?" by which I meant the wrongness that seems to have permeated every institution of modern civilization.
 As often happens with such questions, the answer transcended the question.

 Way back before I really thought of myself as a writer, I wrote a slim volume called The Yoga of Eating.
 In it you can see the ideas that came together in later books in an immature form.
 The book offers an alternative approach to diet that doesn't depend on finding which of hundreds of conflicting nutritional philosophies is correct.